Planning Enforcement

 When reporting a possible breach, please give:

-The Council may not be able to give updates on an enforcement case you’ve reported.
+The Council will generally not be able to give updates on an enforcement case you have reported.
 This is to avoid affecting the investigation.

 Contact Us